 Is love an art?
 Then it requires knowledge and effort.
 Or is love a pleasant sensation, which to experience is a matter of chance, something one “falls into” if one is lucky?
 This little book is based on the former premise … “

-While sitting in the dealer’s room in Las Vegas as I prepared to enter graduate school I read Will Durant’s The Story of Philosophy: The Lives and Opinions of the World’s Greatest Philosophers.
+While sitting in the dealer’s room in Las Vegas in 1985, preparing to enter graduate school, I read Will Durant’s The Story of Philosophy: The Lives and Opinions of the World’s Greatest Philosophers.
 Already familiar with Durant, I was determined to read this classic, one of the best-selling philosophy books of all time.
 From the book I learned that the history of philosophy was a long, continual dialogue, and I was excited to think that in graduate school I might learn enough to be part of that dialogue.
 It wasn’t so much the philosophers in the book that inspired me, but Durant’s love of them.
-Why does one love thinkers?
-I would soon find out.
 Today this book is the single most prized possession in my library, for I have a copy of it signed by Will Durant himself on December 12, 1933.
 (Thanks to my son-in-law for the gift.)
 The book contains the most beautiful dedication I’ve ever read.
 It is from Will to his beloved wife Ariel.
 Thirteen years his junior, he expected her to outlive him:

 TO MY WIFE